How to code sign and notarize macOS audio plugins in CI

 Notary Tool

 notarytool is a new tool as of WWDC 2022 that makes notarization easy.
-It’s also a one liner.
+It’s also a one liner that looks like this:

 xcrun notarytool submit myplugin.zip --apple-id you@email.com --password myPassword --team-id ABC123 --wait